-The Facility is a large-scale wind energy generating facility located in Chenango County, New York (see Figure 1 and landowners will be able to continue with existing land uses such as farming, mining and forestry alongside Facility components.
+The Facility is a large-scale wind energy generating facility located in Chenango County, New York (see Figure 1 and Figure 2 for Facility location).
+The proposed Facility components will be situated on leased land.
+Farmers and landowners will be able to continue with existing land uses such as farming, mining and forestry alongside Facility components.